 Reshma Talwar is a no-nonsense young executive from Chandigarh.
 Leela Laxmi, an unwed single mother, and Juhi Jha, a smart as a whip opportunist from Unnao.
 The 3 girls meet while working for the same company and form a friendship that blossoms like the flowering trees of Bengaluru city.

 While work introduces them to each other, their varied personalities bring them closer.
-Soon secrets start spilling out and the women find themselves looking out for each other.
+Soon, secrets start spilling out and the women find themselves looking out for each other.
 Even as they look inwards and resolve to untangle the emotional mess they seem bound to.

 📚What I thought:

 The eye-catching cover makes you want to pick up the book.
 As you start reading, the story and characters pull you in immediately and keep you hooked till the end.
-The intelligent writing subtly weaves in issues women face, at work and at home, which is often trivialized.
+The intelligent writing subtly weaves in issues women face, at work and at home, which are often trivialized.
 Dilemmas like bullying, stereotypes, rigid mindsets are showcased very sensibly.

 Even though as a reader you make guesses about what might happen next, and you are right most of the time, the refreshing writing keeps you going.

-I spent some beautiful years living in Bengaluru city, so reading Girls and the City which is set in Bengaluru was unadulterated nostalgia.
+I spent some beautiful years living in Bengaluru city, so reading Girls and the City, which is set in Bengaluru, was unadulterated nostalgia.

 What I particularly noticed was that I could identify a bit of myself in each of the characters, which is something that rarely happens when I read a book.